 The Board currently consists of seven directors.
-Each of the directors of the Corporation was first elected to the Board on March 10, 2008, with the exception of Mr. Sprott who was elected to the Board on February 13, 2008.
+Each of the directors of the Corporation was first elected to the Board on March 10, 2008, with the exception of Mr. Sprott who was elected to the Board on February 13, 2008 and Dr. Marc Faber, who was elected to the Board on January 19, 2010.
 All directors were elected to serve until the next annual meeting of shareholders of the Corporation, subject to earlier resignation or removal.
 The following table sets forth the names, municipalities of residence, positions held with the Corporation and principal occupations for the current directors and executive officers of the Corporation.

-Name and Municipality of Residence Position with the Corporation Principal Occupation Eric S. Sprott President, Chief Executive Officer President, Chairman, Chief Executive Officer Oakville, Ontario and Director and Director of SAM Jack C. Lee (1)(2)(3) Chairman Corporate Director Calgary, Alberta Peter Hodson Director Senior Portfolio Manager and Director of Kitchener, Ontario SAM Allan Jacobs Director Director of Small Cap Investments of SAM Toronto, Ontario Mark McCain, (2)(3) Director Private Investor, Principal of Bulawayo Toronto, Ontario Holdings Inc. James T. Roddy (1)(2)(3) Director Corporate Director Toronto, Ontario Ian W. Telfer (1) Director Chairman of the Board, Goldcorp Inc. Vancouver, British Columbia Steven Rostowsky Chief Financial Officer Chief Financial Officer of the Corporation Thornhill, Ontario • Kirstin McTaggart Corporate Secretary Chief Compliance Officer and Director of Mississauga, Ontario SAM
+Name and Municipality of Residence Position with the Corporation Principal Occupation Eric S. Sprott Chief Executive Officer and Chief Executive Officer of the Corporation, Oakville, Ontario Director Chief Executive Officer and Director of SAM LP Kevin Bambrough President President of the Corporation, , President and Toronto, Ontario CEO, Sprott Resource Corp., Presidentand Corporate Secretary of SCLP Market Strategist, SAM LP Jack C. Lee (1)(2)(3) Chairman Corporate Director Calgary, Alberta Marc Faber (1) Director Managing Director, Marc Faber Ltd. Ampur Chaingmai, Thailand Peter Hodson Director Chairman, Senior Portfolio Manager and Kitchener, Ontario Director of SAM LP Allan Jacobs Director Senior Portfolio Manager and Director of Toronto, Ontario Small Cap Investments of SAM LP

-(1) Member of the Audit Committee
+Name and Municipality of Residence Position with the Corporation Principal Occupation Mark McCain, (2)(3) Director Private Investor, Principal of Bulawayo Toronto, Ontario Holdings Inc. James T. Roddy (1)(2)(3) Director Corporate Director Toronto, Ontario Ian Telfer (4) Director Chairman of the Board, Goldcorp Inc. Vancouver, British Columbia Steven Rostowsky Chief Financial Officer Chief Financial Officer of the Corporation, Thornhill, Ontario Chief Financial Officer of SAM LP Kirstin McTaggart Corporate Secretary Chief Compliance Officer and Director of Mississauga, Ontario SAM LP and SPW LP

-- (2) Member of the Compensation Committee - (3) Member of the Corporate Governance and Nominating Committee
+- (1) Member of the Audit Committee - (2) Member of the Compensation Committee - (3) Member of the Corporate Governance and Nominating Committee - (4) Mr. Telfer resigned from the Board effective January 19, 2010.

-The directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 108,887,040 Common Shares of the Corporation, being 72.59% of the total issued and outstanding Common Shares of the Corporation.
+The directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 110,850,625 Common Shares of the Corporation, being 73.90% of the total issued and outstanding Common Shares of the Corporation.